 In the gardens of long ago, the favorite edging plant seems to have been the Variegated Bishop’s-weed (2), Aegopodium, podagraria variegatum, a crisp, neat foliage plant with white-margined leaves.
 This is so persistent that often it is the only thing left to indicate that in the past a garden stood there.
-Bugle-weed (1) Ajuga genevensis, is a fine edging plant that produces flowers which vary from dull red to white and blue.
-The Purpleleaf Bugle (3), Ajuga reptans rubra, is prostrate in habit, has deep purplish-blue flowers and purplish leaves.
+Bugle-weed (1) Ajuga genevensis, is a fine-edging plant that produces flowers that vary from dull red to white and blue.
+The Purple leaf Bugle (3), Ajuga reptans rubra, is prostrate in habit, and has deep purplish-blue flowers and purplish leaves.
 Since it is very low-growing, it can be used in front of the other edging plants mentioned.
-The Purpleleaf Bugle will do well in shade, but if the situation is -very sunny, Bluebells of Scotland (19) or Harebell, Campanula rotundifolia, will probably be more satisfactory.
+The Purple leaf Bugle will do well in shade, but if the situation is -very sunny, Bluebells of Scotland (19) or Harebell, Campanula rotundifolia, will probably be more satisfactory.
 Its neat foliage and airy blue flowers make it welcome wherever it is found.

 A favorite in early New England gardens was Maltese Cross (7) or London Pride, Lychnis chalcedonica.
 The typical color is fiery scarlet, which makes a vivid display in the hot midsummer sun.
 The Mullein-pink (20), Lychnis coronaria, combines soft woolly gray foliage with vivid crimson blossoms, producing a rich effect that can hardly be surpassed.
-Another summer-blooming perennial is the False Dragonhead (9), Physostegla virginiana, whose colors vary from rosy-pinkand lilac through white.
+Another summer-blooming perennial is the False Dragonhead (9), Physostegla virginiana, whose colors vary from rosy pink and lilac to white.
 The plants grow very rapidly, so become a nuisance in a refined area; but are excellent for supplying bloom where no care can be given.

-This survival -of-the -fittest garden can have a variety of colors.
-Nominees are not limited to any particular race, creed or colors.
+This survival-of-the-fittest garden can have a variety of colors.
+Nominees are not limited to any particular race, creed, or color.
 Take the Bellflowers, for instance: we tend to think of them as rather refined garden subjects, but there is one of the family that refuses to accept conventional bounds.
 The European Bellflower (8), Campanula rapunculoldes, although an immigrant, has accepted all of our country it can lay root to.

 The flower is dainty and the color is good, so we grant it citizenship.
 Another flower of a clearer blue is the native Spiderwort (13), Tradescantla virginiana, which has long held its place in old-fashioned gardens.
 It makes a strong, dense clump bearing rich blue flowers from May to August.
 One wishes that the proportion of flowers to foliage were greater, but the foliage is a good green.